What is Shotokan Karate?

 Training in a Traditional form has many benefits.
 The shy and withdrawn learn confidence, the aggressive learn control.
 Discipline, confidence, fitness, stamina, co-ordination, flexibility and humility are all areas in which you will see improvement with training in Karate

-Shotokan Karate is a traditional martial art emphasising balance and muscle control, it advocates advancement based on effective techniques.
+Shotokan Karate is a traditional martial art which advocates advancement based on effective techniques, with an emphasis on balance and muscle control.
 We believe it is important to develop each technique to its maximum level.

-Although Shotokan Karate techniques are based on century old knowledge, it is our application that sets us apart.
+Although Shotokan Karate techniques are based on century-old knowledge, it is our application that sets us apart.
 English Shotokan Academy (ESA) instructors realise that each individual possesses different natural abilities, and that size and strength vary from person to person.
-Once you have acquired a strong foundation in the basics, our program is tailored to match your physical capabilities, in order to maximise your self-defence skills.
-Should the need ever arise; you will possess a firm understanding of the mental and physical qualities required to defend yourself.
+Once you have acquired a strong foundation in the basics, our programme is tailored to match your physical capabilities, in order to maximise your self-defence skills.
+Should the need ever arise, you will possess a firm understanding of the mental and physical qualities required to defend yourself.

 Can Anyone Practice Karate?

 Anyone who is in reasonable health can train at Karate.

 Yes, men, women and children, including people with physical disabilities, can do karate.
 The true spirit of karate is more about effort than ability.
 The only requirement is that you can maintain concentration for the duration of the lesson.
 Research has proven younger children have difficulty concentrating for long periods and it is for this reason why their lessons are normally limited to one hour.